 1. Initial Application

-The process begins with the locum tenens professional submitting an application to a locum tenens agency or directly to a healthcare facility.
-This application includes detailed information about their education, training, work history, and any special certifications or qualifications.
+The credentialing process begins with the locum tenens professional submitting a detailed application to a locum tenens agency or directly to a healthcare facility.
+This application typically includes information about education, training, work history, and any special certifications or qualifications.

 2. Verification of Credentials